About Pearls and Irritations

-Pearls & Irritations is a platform for discussing public policy, both domestic and foreign, anchored in Australia.
+Pearls and Irritations is a platform for discussing public policy, both domestic and foreign, that is based in Australia.
 We hold good policy development to be the foundation of good politics.
 We respect ideas, including contrarian ones, and value the free exchange of ideas as the means to help Australia flourish.
-Pearls & Irritation aims to provide a platform for this exchange of ideas from a broadly left-liberal perspective, with emphasis on peace and justice.
+Pearls and Irritations aims to provide a platform for this exchange of ideas from a broadly liberal perspective, with an emphasis on peace and justice.

 We are not dogmatic, but we do have a point of view.